verivital/behaverify/REPRODUCIBILITY/2024_ANSR/README.md

 ## Single Script Options

 - Build Scripts -> These scripts use the Dockerfile to build a new image and then create a container.
-- Load Scripts -> These scripts load the provided image and then create a container.

 We provide 3 scripts of each type (1 for each test from Test Information).
 Each of these scripts takes four command line arguments, three of which are the same.